 Dbal offers connection time zone configuration option

 connectionTz) which defines the timezone for database connection

 communication; by default it equals to PHP's current default timezone.
 This

 option is configure by timezone name, e.g.

-However, by default, MySQL server doesn't support this, see the setup chapter how to
+However, by default, MySQL server doesn't support this, see the setup chapter how to configure them.

-with daylight saving time-shift.
+daylight saving time-shift.
 Use magic

-auto-offset value that
+auto-offset value that will

-will be dynamically converted to the current PHP's timezone offset.
+be dynamically converted to the current PHP's timezone offset.